-The Lean Startup Summary: 7 Best Lessons from Eric Ries
+The Lean Startup Summary: The 7 Best Lessons I Learned From Eric Ries

 Who is Eric Ries and why listen to him?